 Workers’ compensation benefits are your right if you were injured on-the-job in Newnan.
 Workers’ compensation is a type of insurance that your employer should carry to help you after a work injury.
 However, many injured workers have trouble getting the full benefits they deserve.
 To get assistance with your claim as soon as possible, you’ll want to schedule a consultation with a workers’ compensation lawyer in Newnan.

 At John Foy & Associates, we know how complicated the workers’ compensation claim process can be.
 Insurance companies don’t like to pay out the full value of a claim.
-Our workers’ comp lawyers have been helping injured workers get the compensation they need for more than 20 years—and we can help you, too.
+Our workers’ compensation lawyers have been helping injured workers get the compensation they need for more than 20 years—and we can help you, too.